swhitley/ERPHelper/README.md

 ERP Helper is compatible with Workday®
 \
 It is not sponsored, affiliated with, or endorsed by Workday.

-Notepad++ is a free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
-Running in the MS Windows environment, its use is governed by GNU General Public License.

 - NppPlugin .NET
   - https://github.com/Fody/Fody/blob/master/License.txt